 Raising Canine’s goal has always been to provide quality education, products and services to animal professionals.
 We have solidified that goal through the creation of a mission statement that keeps our goals in the forefront of our minds, at all times.

 Today, Raising Canine is still the largest and best known remote education service within the animal community.
-We continue to provide cutting edge information to trainers and consultants, as well as dog owners.
+We continue to provide cutting edge information to trainers and consultants.

 Even today, with our vast understanding of behavior and learning, there is still much misunderstanding of this subject within the training world.
 Raising Canine feels that all animals should be treated humanely and with the most advanced techniques available, and it is our goal to disseminate that information to animal professionals.